Now Accepting New Patients

 Intake & Assessment

-A comprehensive psychosocial assessment by our behavioral health team covers your mental health history, social supports, safety, and goals.
+Your first visit is a full 60 minutes with a dedicated clinician who listens — your mental health history, social supports, safety, and goals.
 We learn your story before we prescribe anything.
+Most patients are scheduled within one week of booking.

 02